Gertrude Marilyn Tinker SachsProfessor and Chair, Department of Middle and Secondary Education Middle and Secondary

 Reading, Literacy, Language and English to Speakers of Other Languages (ESL/EFL), Teacher Professional Development

 Gertrude Tinker Sachs is chair of the Department of Middle and Secondary Education in Georgia State University’s College of Education and Human Development.
-She is an associate professor of English as a Second Language (ESOL), language and literacy.
+She is a professor of English as a Second Language (ESOL), language and literacy.
 As a critical teacher educator professor, Tinker Sachs’ research focuses on inquiry-oriented local and international teacher professional development through transformative, culturally-responsive literacy pedagogies in English as a first or additional language in low-income communities.

 She is the author/co-editor of five books, including “Critical Mass in the Teacher Education Academy: Symbiosis and Diversity” (2014), “EFL/ESL Cases: Contexts for Teacher Professional Development” (2007) and “Action Research in English Language Teaching” (2002).
 Tinker Sachs is the founding editor of the forthcoming international interdisciplinary peer-refereed journal Tradewinds, senior editor of the state journal GATESOL in Action and editor of the Ubiquity – PRAXIS.
 She is concerned with community building through her partnerships in Atlanta with Refugee Family Services, Rainbow Housing Authority and the Basilica of the Sacred Heart of Jesus Children’s Choir, where she serves as co-director.
 She is the coordinator of the department’s M.A.T. program in reading, language and literacy – ESOL and the award-winning ESOL endorsement program.